Rupal0912/ScreenTask-AI/README.md

 3. Click **Load unpacked**
 4. Select the `extension/` folder

-The ScreenTask AI icon appears in your Chrome toolbar.
-Done.
+The ScreenTask AI icon will appear in your Chrome toolbar.

 ---

 ## Demo

 ![ScreenTask AI in action](extension/demo.png)